matwjablonski/hero-coders-issue-checklist/README.md

 You have can retrieve data in 3 formats: csv, json and as log to console.

+## Before you run

+Please notice that you should copy .env.sample as .env file and fill those two enviroment variables.

 ## To log into a console

 `npm run start`